TAÏMA N'DIAYE

 I am a Guianese fashion graduate with First Class Honours from Northumbria University.
-During my undergraduate degree, I had the opportunity to partake in various projects and competitions.I also got the honour of being shortlisted for the Culture & Heritage GFF Award, the Creative Pattern Cutting GFF Award and was the Highly Commended of the presentation award for my university.
+During my undergraduate degree, I had the opportunity to partake in various projects and competitions.I got the honour of being shortlisted for the Culture & Heritage GFF Award 2025, and the Creative Pattern Cutting GFF Award 2025 .

 5ELEVEN Magazine